 For a wall panel that has maximum character and appeal, consider milled barnwood.
 Milled barnwood is taken from old barns, then milled to give them new life and a new finish.
 Barnwood has many tones and shades from the weathering that the wood withstood in its lifetime, which is part of what gives it enormous appeal.

-Douglas fir is another well known wood that can give you a very traditional and rustic or rustic-modern look for your walls.
+Douglas fir is another well-known wood that can give you a very traditional and rustic or rustic-modern look for your walls.
 It has a pronounced grain and a rich pink/gold color, along with visible sap marks and knot holes.
 More consistent than some pines, Douglas fir will give you character that you can count on.

 CHOOSING YOUR WALL PANELING

-Wall paneling give you more options and personalization choices than any other form of wall cladding.
+Wall paneling gives you more options and personalization choices than any other form of wall cladding.
 You can choose from not only different species of wood, but also different color finishes and textures, which can let you compliment a wider range of styles and designs within your home.

 Because you have these options, it’s possible to make more out of your interior design by selecting your new cut wood to match existing wood and finishes already in your home.
 For example, if you want to include an accent wall in your living room, which is open to a kitchen where you have oak cabinets, you can select oak paneling in a finish and color that will complement your kitchen.
 This can give you a more cohesive design and appearance for your home.